yoyo421/python-parse-speed/README.md

 python -m uvicorn server:app --host localhost --port 8000
 ```

-7. Open `page.html` in your browser to interact with the application.
+7. Serve the `page.html` with live server to interact with the application.

 The `page.html` file is a simple HTML file that uses JavaScript to make test manually the seepd of parsing the data.